-Nahanni and Nááts'ihch'oh
+Nahanni and Nááts'įhch'oh

-The South Nahanni River flows through two parks and two Dene and Metis territories.
-Nááts'ihch'oh National Park Reserve is a gift to the people of Canada from the Shúhtaot'ine, the Mountain Dene, and the Metis people of the Sahtu region.
+Nah?ane Deé, the South Nahanni River, flows through two parks and two Dene and Metis territories.
+Nááts'įhch'oh National Park Reserve is in the traditional territory of the Shúhtaot'ine (the Mountain Dene) and the Metis people of the Sahtu region.
 Nahanni National Park Reserve is the traditional territory of the Dehcho First Nations.